sonofthort/Curlicue/README.md

 ![face1](media/face2.png "\"The Face\"")

-As an amatuer mathematician/enthusiast, I've found it difficult to piece together curlicue fractal information.
+As an amateur mathematician/enthusiast, I've found it difficult to piece together curlicue fractal information.
 However, the learning process is rewarding, and I hope to continue to work towards a more formalized understanding.
 For the curious enthusiast like myself, this article aims to consolidate and link information.

 I would also like to present some of my own findings, which could very well duplicate past work.
 If this is the case, I apologize in advance and would very much appreciate feedback!
 These findings include:
 - A generalized definition